albanwr/osquery-workshop/Install-Kolide.md

   --logging_json
 ```

 You will be prompted to add a value for `--auth_jwt_key`.
-A randomly generated key will be suggested, you can simply add the flag with the sugested key.
+A randomly generated key will be suggested, you can simply add the flag with the sugested key and run the command again.

 Now, if you go to [https://<CLOUDSHARE_HOSTNAME>:8080](https://localhost:8080) in your local browser, you should be redirected to [https://<CLOUDSHARE_HOSTNAME>:8080/setup](https://localhost:8080/setup) where you can create your first Fleet user account.